Minisaints/Minisaints/README.md

 - 👋 Hi, I’m @Minisaints
-- 👀 I’m obsessed with programming
+- 👀 I’m half obsessed with programming/hacking
-- 🌱 I’m currently learning React-Native
+- 🌱 I’m currently using React-Native/NextJS
-- 📫 How to reach me
+- 📫 How to reach me - nowhere

 <!---
 Minisaints/Minisaints is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.